tylernathanreed/laravel-relation-joins/README.md

 <a name="joining-constraints-pivot-scopes"></a>
 #### Query Scopes

 When the intermediate table is represented by a model, you can leverage query scopes for that model as well.
 This is default behavior for the "Has One/Many Through" relations.
-For the "Belongs To Many" relation, you'll need to leverage the `->using(Model::class)` method to obtain this benefit.
+For the "Belongs/Morph To Many" relations, you'll need to leverage the `->using(Model::class)` method to obtain this benefit.

 ```php
 // Using a query scope for the intermediate "RoleUser" pivot in a "Belongs to Many" relation